pvgenuchten/training-gitops-sdi/docs/1-existing-resources.md

 ---

-## The MCF format
+## The pygeometa MCF format

-Within the geopython community a metadata format is used called the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf/) (MCF).
-Aim of the format is ease of use, while providing export options to various metadata models.
-Many metadate models are based on XML, which makes them quite hard to read by humans.
-MCF is based on [YAML](https://www.yaml.io/spec/), a text based format using indents to cluster elements.
-In this workshop we are using the MCF format due to its simplicity and natural fit with the use cases.
-A minimal sample of MCF is:
+Within the [geopython community](https://geopython.github.io), the [pygeometa](https://geopython.github.io/pygeometa) provides a metadata format called the [metadata control file](https://geopython.github.io/pygeometa/reference/mcf) (MCF).
+The aim of MCF is ease of use, while providing export options to various metadata models.
+Many metadata models are based on XML, which makes them quite challenging to read by humans.
+MCF is based on [YAML](https://www.yaml.io/spec/), a text-based format using indents to group elements.
+In this workshop we are using the MCF format for its simplicity and natural fit with the use cases.
+A minimal sample of an MCF is:

 ```yaml
 mcf: